department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/oh-scheduling-requirements.md

   - AND has enabled requests.

 When choosing an OH location, a Veteran will be directed to call to schedule if:
-   - They select any type of care other than
+   - They select any type of care other than those supported by VAOS
-   - They select `Nutrition and Food`, but have not had an appointment for that type of care at that location.
+   - They select a supported type of care, but have not had an appointment for that type of care at that location.
    - Neither DS nor requests are enabled

 The system alerts the user if they can't continue scheduling an appointment because: